Enterprise and Data Center Standard Form Factor

-The Enterprise and Data Center Standard Form Factor or EDSFF and previously known as the Enterprise and Data Center SSD Form Factor is a family of SSD form factors for use in data centers that is being developed by the Small Form Factor Technology Affiliate technical work group, which is itself under the organizational stewardship of the Storage Networking Industry Association.
+The Enterprise and Data Center Standard Form Factor (EDSFF), previously known as the Enterprise and Data Center SSD Form Factor, is a family of solid-state drive (SSD) form factors for use in data center servers.

+Form factors

+EDSFF was developed by the Small Form Factor Technology Affiliate technical work group, which is itself under the organizational stewardship of the Storage Networking Industry Association.

 As a family of form factors, it defines specifications for the mechanical dimensions and electrical interfaces devices should have, to ensure compatibility between disparate hardware manufacturers.
-The standard is meant to replace the M.2 and U.2 form factors for drives used in data centers.
+The standard is meant to replace the U.2 form factors for drives used in data centers.
+EDSFF provides a pure NVMe over PCIe interface.
+One common way to provide EDSFF connections on the motherboard is through MCIO connectors.